Who it's for

 The body is a system, so hyper-focusing on the stifle does not provide the most functional result.

-This Post TPLO fitness protocol will definitely take more effort to implement than the “Standard Protocol”, it will also take longer… but will result in a much more comprehensive recovery… A strong dog who has been appropriately prepared to meet the demands of life, who has integrated the new proprioceptive input from the changed angle of the tibial plateau, and a reduced risk of re-injury.
+This Post TPLO fitness protocol will definitely take more effort to implement than the “She can do whatever she wants” approach, it will also take longer… but will result in a much more comprehensive recovery… A strong dog who has been appropriately prepared to meet the demands of life, who has integrated the new proprioceptive input from the changed angle of the tibial plateau, and a reduced risk of re-injury.

 It’s impossible to completely eliminate the risk of rupture on the other side… Or to guarantee a compensatory injury won’t happen.
 Anyone making that claim is overstating what fitness/rehab can do.
 But this is your best shot.
 And if your pup does sustain another injury because of genetics, a freak accident, or a sport related overload… they will be strong, and well prepared to recover again… and YOU will be trained to help them in the best way possible.